Everything You Need to Know About Anal Itching

 Irritation or a chemical allergy

 There are a lot of chemicals that come in contact with your anal region.
 However, most people might not even know what they are.

 Several personal hygiene products usually include a lot of these kinds of components in their production.
-These chemicals can cause allergic reactions in skin tissues.
+These chemicals can cause allergic reactions in skin tissues, resulting in anal itching.

 - Toilet paper